Hello from A Medieval Mosaic

 What a lovely church St John the Baptist at Little Maplestead is, with its round nave and its Tudor rose ceiling.
 It was originally a chapel of The Knights Hospitallers in 1340.
 Inside the ceiling over the altar is also rounded which gives the church a strange keyhole shape.
 It is one of England’s five, round medieval churches.
 The tapestry kneelers were black and white alternating with red and white which made for a dramatic effect.
 We had our picnic lunch on the seat outside with a nice view looking out over Essex.
 It was a pity that we forgot to make a thermos of tea as we could have done with a nice cuppa.
 The cache was quickly found nearby in a tree stump.

 What a surprise in St Giles church in Great Maplestead with two huge alabaster wall monuments to John Deane and his wife.
 One side of the Deane chapel there is an alabaster effigy of Sir John Denae who died in 1625.
 The effigy has a muzzled bear at his feet and above are the kneeling figures of his widow, two sons and four daughters.
 On the opposite wall is an effigy of Anne Drury, the wife of Sir John Deane who died in 1633.
 At her feet is an effigy on Anne’s son Sir Dru Deane who died in 1634.
 His head rests on matting and his feet rest on a muzzled bear.
 There were also wall paintings around some of the windows and circles with pictures painted over the nave arch.
 These didn’t look too old.
 The church is made of two parts, the Norman building was built first, followed by the Deane Chapel which was built in the year 1626.
 In 1612 the church had to be partially rebuilt with red bricks due to the fact it was struck by lightning.
 There was a wooden, half-domed ceiling over the sanctuary and more wall paintings.
 There was a lovely wooden reredos with three paintings and some nice tile work in the chancel.
-There were some lovely stained glass window in memory of Eliza Mary Sperling from 1900 and Charles Robert Sperling in 1864.
+There was some lovely stained glass window in memory of Eliza Mary Sperling from 1900 and Charles Robert Sperling in 1864.
 The geocache was easily found.

 St Andrew’s church in Halstead wasn’t open when we got there but Charlie went off to see if he could get it opened.
 Mike and I went to find the cache in an obvious but busy place.
 It took us ages to get across the road as traffic was coming from all directions.
 The log was full so I signed down one edge.
 Builders are working in the church so when they opened the church after their lunch break we were able to look around.
 The impressive Bourchier chapel had two double tombs in it.
 One tomb chest had effigies of John de Bourchier, Justice of the Kings Bench who died in 1328 and his wife Helen of Colchester, daughter of Walter de Colchester.
 The lower part of the tomb belonged to Robert, Lord Bourchier, first Chancellor of England in 1340 and who fought Prince Edward at the Battle of Crecy in 1346.
 Robert died of the Black Death in 1349.
 His wife Margaret was the daughter of Sir Thomas Prayers of Sible Hedingham.
 The canopied 15th-century chalk tomb belonged to John, 2nd Lord Bourchier who died in 1400 and his second wife, Elizabeth Coggeshall.
 There was also a triple monumental brass on a Purbeck marble slab of Bartholomew, 3rd Lord Bourchier who died in 1409.
 On his left is his first wife, Margaret Sutton and on the right is his second wife, Idonea Lovey.
 The chancel was covered in a wonderful Victorian wall painting in paint and gilt representing Moses, Miriam, Asaph, Hannah, Matthew and Mark on the left-hand side.
 Ambrose, Gregory, Jerome and Augustine beside the altar and Luke, John, Simeon, Mary and David on the right-hand side.
 The chancel decoration was completed in 1899 by Sir Arther Blomfield.
-They were so beautiful and in a brilliant condition!!
+They were so beautiful and in brilliant condition!!
 The reredos was beautiful too with seven paintings with gold backgrounds, three saints each side and Jesus in the middle.
 The fabric altar frontal was beautifully embroidered.
 One particular stained glass window stood out for me as it was in red, yellows and white only.

 St Francis of Assisi in Halstead was a modern church so we didn’t go in but we did look for the cache.
 Mike found it quickly but that was the easy part.
 Getting the cache out of its hiding place was more difficult but Mike soon found a tool to extract the cache which was quickly signed and replaced.

-St James the Great church at Greenstead Green had an octagonal font with a crenellated and crocketed wooden cover and the stone pulpit decorated with statuettes of Christ and the Evangelists.
+St James, the Great church at Greenstead Green had an octagonal font with a crenellated and crocketed wooden cover and the stone pulpit decorated with statuettes of Christ and the Evangelists.
 The pulpit could only be reached by a stairway from the nave.
 St James had a lovely reredos with St Andrew, St Matthew, St Mark, Christ in Majesty, St Luke, St John and St James in gold and paint.
 There was a lovely window of “The Ascension” by Powell & Sons behind the altar with a lot of white glass which made the characters stand out.
 It was a bit of a walk to the cache along the walkway which was a bit muddy in places but we soon found the obvious hint item.
 The cache was in the open in the ditch but we replaced it as per the hint.
 We were hugely surprised that no one had found this cache since April 2017 as it was not hard to find.

 At Colne Engaine we parked in the wrong place initially much to the disgust of a neighbour mowing his lawns but then moved the car when we saw the car park.
 The St Andrew’s church had stone reredos and an octagonal font with a marble column stand.
 It had a wonderful stained glass window of St Michael in memory of Louisa Amelia Botterill in 1919 over the altar.
 It is quite a modern window and the colours were fantastic.
 There was a real variety of modern stained glass windows which were very beautiful.
 The cache was found very quickly after a short walk up the road while Mike got the car to pick us up.